 Immigration Judges have authority to review the bond determinations originally made by the DHS under 8 C.F.R. §§ 236 and 1236.
 The Immigration Judge might decide to continue the alien's detention or order the alien's release and set a bond.

-The consideration by the Immigration Judge of an application regarding custody during bond proceedings is “separate and apart” from the alien’s removal proceedings.
+The consideration by the Immigration Judge of an application regarding custody during bond proceedings is "separate and apart" from the alien's removal proceedings in the greater Houston-Woodlands area in Texas.
 The determination of the Immigration Judge as to custody status or bond may be based upon any information that is available to the Immigration Judge.

 In most cases, the bond proceeding is less formal than other types of immigration court proceedings such as a removal hearing.
 Under 8 C.F.R. § 1003.19(e), after the initial bond hearing, a second redetermination hearing can be conducted so that the Immigration Judge can reconsider the alien's custody status, when the request is made in writing and upon a showing that the alien's circumstances have changed materially since the prior redetermination hearing.

 Factors for Discretionary Release on Bond

 In determining whether an alien should receive a discretionary release on bond, as well as the amount of bond necessary to secure the alien's appearance, the Immigration Judges will consider several different factors including:

 - the alien's manner of entry into the United States;

 - any attempts by the alien to escape from authorities or flee to avoid prosecution;